Aljayz/Llama-API/README.md

+Prerequisites: install python on your device.

-Before you use the API program with GUI, make sure you have already installed a Ollama Model.
+Before you run the API program with GUI(Llama-API.py), make sure you have already installed a Ollama Model.
 Any Models will do, in my case, I use the Llama3.2:1b-instruct-q3_K_M

 Download models on:
 https://ollama.com/library